esouzazavala/nd082-Azure-Cloud-DevOps-Starter-Code/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 Terraform template

+Check-out the vars.tf file!

+There you may need to fill-out with the right values:

+initailize terraform

+terraform init

+review the solution to deploy

+terraform pan

+solution.plan

+terraform plan -out solution.plan

+build a dn deplot the solution

+terraform apply solution.plan

+terraform show

+destoy

+terraform destory

 Destroy infrastructure (when completed) using clean_resources.sh to delete all resources except Azuredevops resource group terraform state list | while read line